AbS224/dinopals/DinoAlphabetPals-main/README.md

 3. Implement cloud sync functionality

 ## 📱 Deployment
 Ready to share with the world?
+The app builds successfully and is ready for deployment!

+### One-Click Deployments
+- **Vercel**: Click the "Deploy to Vercel" button above
+- **Netlify**: Click the "Deploy to Netlify" button above

+### Manual Deployment
 ```bash
 # Build the project
 npm run build